 The most functional use of partition walls is privacy from consideration of sight and sound both.
 Partitions may be broadly divided into the following two categories:

 - (a) Those that are made of blocks, slabs, and laid in suitable mortars.

 - (b) Those that are made of boards or of sheet materials.

-Partitions made by Burnt clay blocks, cement blocks, lightweight concrete blocks, gypsum blocks, Wood wool slabs, etc. are of category (a).
-While partitions made from wooden panels, plywood, gypsum boards, lathe and plaster, hard and soft boards, metal sheets etc. are of category (b)
+Partitions made by Burnt clay blocks, cement blocks, lightweight concrete blocks, gypsum blocks, Wood wool slabs, etc. are of the category (a).
+While partitions made from wooden panels, plywood, gypsum boards, lathe and plaster, hard and soft boards, metal sheets, etc. are of category (b)

 Requirements of an ideal partition wall

 - It should be as thin as possible.